MIT-UOK/Exposition-magazine-2023/docs/magazine/interviews/peter-d-almeida.md

 I think those two qualities of looking for opportunities and pulling together a team are what I brought to N*able.
 Because this is not about you, it’s about your team.
 You are only as good as your team.
-To put together a team and let them grow, not spoonfeed them or micromanage them, but give them a chance to look at the opportunities and then support them.
+To put together a team and let them grow, not spoon feed them or micromanage them, but give them a chance to look at the opportunities and then support them.
 I think those are the essential things I picked up as I started and grew N*able into a successful company

-Q: What challenges did you encounter on your path to an executive role?
+## What challenges did you encounter on your path to an executive role?
 How did you overcome those challenges?

 I never set out to become an executive; I did not have that in my head.
 But I think of all my roles as forms of leadership, even